MithiDocs

 Ransomware Protection

 NAS systems are common ransomware targets.
-If encrypted, recovery depends entirely on backup integrity.
+If encrypted, recovery depends entirely on the integrity of the backup.

 Vaultastic archival provides: